jcdavison/learn_to_code/fundamental_web_programming_todos.md

 ## GENERAL RUBY PROGRAMMING

+include link to blog post
 - [ ] Recognize and verify basic data types `String` `Hash` `Array` `Boolean` `Fixnum` `Float` and `nil`
 - [ ] Create and use a variable
-- [ ] Define a method
+- [ ] Define a method, call a defined method
 - [ ] Define input parameters to a method
 - [ ] Use input parameters inside a method
 - [ ] Create both explicit and implicit return values
 - [ ] Run a ruby script
-- [ ] Differentiate between return value and print statements
+- [ ] Differentiate between return values and print statements
 - [ ] Create a class definition with both instance and class methods
 - [ ] Use local and instance variables inside a class definition
 - [ ] Instantiate a defined class